VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 Methods and Procedures

 - Open the package of Skittles.

-- Put them in a circle in rainbow order (red, orange, yellow, green purple) on a white plate.
+- Put the Skittles in a circle in the order of colors in a rainbow (red, orange, yellow, green, purple) on a white plate.

-- Pour a little hot water on the middle of the plate, just enough to have the water touch the candies (get an adult to help to make sure you don't hurt yourself).
+- Pour a small amount of hot water in the middle of the plate—just enough so that the water touches the candies.
+(Get an adult to help to make sure you don't hurt yourself).

-- Watch what happens.
-Use a stopwatch or timer to see how long it takes.
-Take photos and draw pictures.
+- Take photos and draw pictures.
 Write down what you see.

-- What did you observe?
-Use your pictures, notes, and table to write down what happened.
+- What did you see?
+Use your pictures, notes, and table to describe the results.

 - Look at your guess.
 Were you right?
 Why do you think the experiment turned out the way it did?
 Did anything surprise you?

-- Real scientists always think about how they could do their experiment differently.
+- Real scientists always think about how they could do their experiments differently.
 Do you have ideas of how you could do this again in a different way?
 What did you learn?

-What will happen if we dissolve different amounts of colored Skittles in water and then try pouring one color on top of one another?
+What will happen if we dissolve different amounts of colored Skittles in water and then try pouring one color of water on top of the other?